matthiaskrgr/cargo-cache/README.md

 Side note: cargo-cache started as my *learning-by-doing* rust project, if you see something that you find very odd or is in dire need of improvement please let me know and open a ticket!

+#### FAQ
+Q: Is this project related to [sccache](https://github.com/mozilla/sccache)?
+A: Nope, this project does not interact with sccaches cache.

 #### License: